-To master forex trading, you gotta know how smart money roll.
-They’re the big players who move the market, making or breaking traders.
+To master forex trading, you’ve got to learn how smart money operate.
+These guys are the big players who move the market and set the trends.

 So, the real question is…